The beautiful sunny beach town, Santa Cruz, CA

 What Regan says about Dave…

 We both have amazingly supportive, loving, close-knit families.
-A child in our family will have no lack for cousins to play with or an extended family who loves them dearly!
+A child in our family will have no lack for cousins to play with or an extended family who will love them dearly!
 Both of our families love the outdoors and are politically progressive and open-minded.
 We are grateful that both of Dave’s parents are pediatricians and we’ll be able to call upon them for advice anytime.
 This summer, all 19 of our immediate family from both sides (13 adults and 6 kids) met up on the Oregon coast to explore the beautiful beaches and run around on the giant sand dunes with the kiddos.

 Please let us know if you have any questions about us.
 We are very grateful for your time and wish you all the best.